University Courses Q&A Event

 Question 23: Is an environmental business a sustainable full time job?

-- The answer is definitely yes, it’s such a big sector.
+- Answer is definitely yes, it’s such a big sector.

 - Businesses are being restructured to be more environmentally aware.